nobuyuki83/Physics-based_Animation_2021S/task9/README.md

 ## Problem 2

 Edit `main.cpp` to implement the 2D shape matching deformation [1].
-The rectangular shape is represented as a quad mesh, and the bottom part of the rectangle is shaken horizontally.
+The rectangular shape is represented by a quad mesh, and the bottom part of the rectangle is shaken horizontally.
-In the shape matching deformation, we need to fit each quad in the rest shape into the quad in the tentative shape by optimal rigid transformation.
+In the shape matching deformation, we need to fit each quad in the rest shape into the corresponding quad in the tentative shape by optimal rigid transformation.
 The edits should be necessary only around line #123.
 Paste the screenshot image of the program once it is finished.